Description and main features¶

 getsizeof()python method.
 This method doesn’t work for all types, so the reported size is to be considered with some caution.
 The extension includes some code to correctly return the size of numpy arrays, pandas Series and DataFrame but the size for some other types may be incorrect.

-- The extension builds on some
+- The extension builds on some code provided here (essentially the

 - The extension uses Christian Bach’s table sorter jquery plugin.
 License file is included.